JumaAtanas/alx-zero_day/README.md

-Updated readme, Starting to code today, so cool
+Updated again readme, Starting to code today, so cool